KachiAlex/real-estate-marketplace/MOBILE_APP_SUMMARY.md

 ## Conclusion

-The Property Ark mobile app is **production-ready** with all core features implemented.
+The PropertyArk mobile app is **production-ready** with all core features implemented.
 The app follows best practices, has clean code architecture, comprehensive documentation, and is ready for deployment to the Google Play Store.

 **Status**: âœ… **COMPLETE & READY FOR BUILD**

 ---

-Built with â¤ï¸ for Property Ark Marketplace
+Built with â¤ï¸ for PropertyArk Marketplace